Calculating Project Based Consulting Fees

 Adjusting for the Unforeseen

-I learned the hard way that best estimates, even for projects you are experienced with, are rarely accurate.
+I learned the hard way that the best estimates, even for projects you are experienced with, are rarely accurate.
 You need to include a fudge factor.

 Create a Tiered Project Proposal